Lelebees/mandoaTranslator/README.md

-# mandoaTranslator
+# Mando'a Translator
-Translator for the mandalorian language
+Translator for the mandalorian language, Mando'a